-Each February, Black History Month serves as both a celebration of Black Culture in America and a time to recognize and honor the rich and diverse history and important contributions and achievements of Black Americans.
+Each February, Black History Month serves as both a celebration of Black culture in America and an opportunity to recognize and honor the rich and diverse history as well as the significant contributions and achievements of Black Americans.

-Orange County REALTORS® is dedicated to honoring the diversity of our association membership and recognizing the rich heritage and notable figures in the fight for Fair Housing.
+Orange County REALTORS® is dedicated to honoring the diversity of our association membership and recognizing the rich heritage and leaders who have advanced Fair Housing and expanded access to homeownership.

 At Home With Diversity (AHWD)